 What is the best espresso coffee?
 These days, specialty coffees are all the rage and espresso is enjoying a revival in popularity.
 Along with its popularity, comes quite a bit of confusion.

-What exactly is espresso?
+What is espresso?
 How do you make it?
 How do you drink it?
 What are the best espresso beans to use?
-In this complete, yet concise guide we will explore these questions and more!
+In this complete, yet concise guide we will explore these questions in our best espresso beans reviews!

 In a Hurry?
 Here Are Our Top Picks For The Best Espresso Beans